We think we know someone, but the truth is that we only know the version of them they have chosen to show us.

 There will just be reputation."

-Reputation (stylized reputation) is the sixth studio album by American country-singer-turned-pop-phenomenon Taylor Swift.
-Released November 10, 2017, as her final album with Big Machine Records, it marks a shift from the dreamy Synth-Pop of her previous album, 1989, to heavier electropop with more prominent Hip-Hop influences and darker lyrical themes.
+Reputation (stylized reputation) is the sixth studio album by American singer-songwriter Taylor Swift.
+Released November 10, 2017, as her final album with Big Machine Records, it marks a shift from the dreamy Synth-Pop of her previous album, 1989, to heavier electropop with more prominent Hip-Hop influences and darker lyrical themes that center around fame and celebrity, public image, and the dangers of mistaking reputation for reality.
+It is, for lack of better words, a singularly meta album.

 It became the second highest-grossing album of 2017 (first in the US), selling over a million copies in its first week and 4.5 million total and reaching #1 in 13 countries.
 It was nominated for Best Vocal Pop Album an the 61st Grammys.
 A concert film of the Reputation Stadium Tour was released on Netflix on December 31, 2018.